EvyaBhal/JavaMarathon/README.md

 questions can be found in file S20_JavaMarathon.pdf .
-(- maybe publish to studentsvia Moodle?)
+(- maybe publish to students via Moodle?)